passy/golden_retriever/README.md

 Docker
 ------
-A [Docker] container definition is provided with installations of the tools used to develop CSearch.
+A [Docker] container definition is provided with installations of the tools used to develop Golden Retriever.
 To use the container, first install Docker if not already available and start a Docker terminal.
 Then create the container by running the following build at the top level of the repository source tree:

-    docker build --rm=true -t csearch .
+    docker build --rm=true -t golden_retriever .

 [Docker]: http://docker.io

 Once built, an interactive shell can be run in the container using:

-    docker run -it -v "$(pwd):/csearch" --workdir=/csearch csearch /bin/bash
+    docker run -it -v "$(pwd):/golden_retriever" --workdir=/golden_retriever golden_retriever /bin/bash

 The current working directory from the host machine is available as the current directory in the container so it is possible to build and test the library as